The charging system has

-The charging system has been developed to answer the need for increased generator output necessitated by the addition of electrically operated accessories on the modern car combined with low speed driving in congested traffic.
+by the addition of electrically operated accessories on the modern car combined

-The alternator possesses the ability to produce current output at engine idle speed and low car speed.
-This factor makes it a superior charging unit to the direct current generator which must be rotated at reasonable speed before current output is developed.
+the ability to produce current output at engine idle speed and low car speed.

-The basic alternator charging system components include the battery, the self rectifying alternating current generator, a voltage limiting relay and interconnecting wiring.
-The circuit will include either an ammeter or an indicator light.
+The basic alternator charging system components include the battery, the self rectifying alternating current generator, a voltage limiting relay and interconnecting

 AC CHARGING SYSTEM